a25patel/data-structures/data_structures/README.md

 ### !question

-Write a loop that `console.log`s the following:
+Write a function called `carsAndRiders` loop that `console.log`s the following:

 ```
 "Kelley drives a Chevy Tahoe"